fachu000/control_3D_drone/writeup.md

 The challenge here was to find a suitable set of parameters.
 With the parameters I had from before, the quads were crashing.
 Since the drones still had to go through the previous tests, I did not want to modify many parameters.
-In the end I found a suitable set of parameters by tuning just the parameters for control of z.
+In the end, I found a suitable set of parameters by tuning just the parameters for control of z.
+All previous tests are still passed.

 <p align="center">
 <img src="writeup_figs/scenario_5.png" width="800"/>